jeffangelion/bin/README.md

-# 🗑️ Jenrus' scripts, dotfiles, etc
+# 🗑️ jeffangelion' scripts, dotfiles, etc

 *All logos and trademarks are their respective owners' property*